VaishnaviBagal98/users-registration-assignment/README.md

-#The system must support different user types (e.g., "Admin," "Customer,"
+## Assignment -1
-"Vendor").
+The system must support different user types (e.g., "Admin," "Customer," "Vendor").
 This flexibility should allow adding new user types without requiring significant refactoring or changes to the system.